 - I don’t have the training or education to be successful.

 - I don’t deserve this success.

-- I can’t judge/motivate/lead/evaluate people.
+- I can’t judge/motivate/lead/evaluate employees.

 - I’m an imposter.
 I don’t belong here.

 - I’m destined to fail once the thrill has worn off.

 - I’m not a business expert.